Tallahatchie County, Mississippi

 Tallahatchie County is a county in the U.S. state of Mississippi.
 At the 2020 census, the population was 12,715.
 Its county seats are Charleston and Sumner.

-Tallahatchie County is located in the Mississippi Delta region, divided by the Tallahatchie River which runs from north to south through the county before joining what becomes the Yazoo River in LeFlore County.
+Tallahatchie County is located within the Mississippi Delta.
+The county is divided by the Tallahatchie River which runs from north to south through the county before joining what becomes the Yazoo River in LeFlore County.

 History

 The county was founded on December 31, 1833, after most of the Choctaw Nation was forced out under Indian Removal.
 Tallahatchie is a Choctaw name meaning "rock river".
 The county is one of 10 in Mississippi with two county seats: Charleston on the east side of the river and Sumner on the west side.
 Charleston was the first county seat.
 Sumner was organized later in 1872 in the district to the west and has always been smaller in population.

 Charleston was founded by European Americans in 1837, but its history antedates that.
 Settlers who were there illegally had developed five communities along the forks of Tillatoba Creek.

 In 1833 the federal government opened the land for settlement by European Americans after the Choctaw were relocated to Indian Territory west of the Mississippi River, in what is now Oklahoma.
 Ancient Indian trails led through the county at the time.
 Most of the settlers entered the county over what was called Charley's Trace, an Indian trail that came across east from the Mississippi River and entered the hills about where Leverett is now located.
 Here the trail merged with a trail from the south and passed near the present site of Charleston.

 Colonel Thomas Bailey came from Kentucky and formed the first European-American settlement on the north fork of the creek, which was about five miles to the northeast.
 He was later joined by James Bailey, Samuel Caruthers, William Flemming, M. Johnson, Willam Kendrick, Robert Thrasher, A. Patterson, and Kinchen Mayo, who extended the settlement along the creek toward the Junction.
 Another settlement was started by the Priddys, the J. Houstons, Cade Alford, and the Carson family, who extended the settlement along the creek to the junction of three forks.

 DeKalb and Tillatoba were founded on the north fork of the creek just west of the present town.
 Both towns wanted to be county seat of Tallahatchie, and Tillatoba gained the distinction.
 In 1837 the Board of Police found it necessary to abandon Tillatoba.

 A section of unsettled land lay at the heart of the first five settlements.
 Under the Dancing Rabbit Treaty of 1830, this section of land had been granted to Greenwood LeFlore, the leading Choctaw chief.
 He stayed in Mississippi on his land after most of his people moved to Indian Territory.